 Understanding and improving foundation models, from pre-training to post-training and test-time—particularly as a basis upon which to build interactive decision making agents.

-More broadly, I like to dabble in almost all theoretical aspects of machine learning and adjacent topics (generalization, optimization, information theory, statistics, …).
+More broadly, I like to dabble in almost all theoretical aspects of machine learning and adjacent topics (statistics, information theory, algorithms/complexity, optimization, …).

 News

-8/15/25: We will teach our course 9.522: Statistical Reinforcement Learning and Decision Making for the third time at MIT this Fall, with updated content on RL for language models.
+8/15/25: We will teach our course 9.522: Statistical Reinforcement Learning and Decision Making for the third time at MIT this Fall, with new content on RL for language models.

 8/1/25: Adam Block, Max Simchowitz, and I will be presenting a NeurIPS 2025 tutorial, Foundations of Imitation Learning: From Language Modeling to Continuous Control.